brightdigit/ContributeWordPress/Content/tutorials/swift-thoughts-tryswift-nyc-2018.md

 Big surprise right! 🙃

 Apple has been showcasing and backing these technologies for a while.
-Except for my occasional attempts at creating models, I haven\'t been doing enough in this area and these talks reinforce my need to do so.
+Except for my occasional attempts at creating models, I haven't been doing enough in this area and these talks reinforce my need to do so.
 [Aileen Nielsen](https://twitter.com/tryswiftnyc) really broke down how Machine Learning works.
 [Berta Devant](https://twitter.com/bertadevant) explained how ARKit does face tracking and can be used.
-[Audrey Tam](https://twitter.com/mataharimau) explained how to build your own model using Apple\'s new tools.
+[Audrey Tam](https://twitter.com/mataharimau) explained how to build your own model using Apple's new tools.
 [Kentaro Matsumae](https://twitter.com/kenmaz) showed a great application using his *Super Resolution* technique.
 Overall the need to invest time in Machine Learning technology will continue to grow.